 If you can't agree about children, money or housing, you might need to go to court to settle it.
 You should consult a family law solicitor.
-Lists of solicitors can be obtained from your local Citizens Advice Bureau.
-Find out more about the advice options we offer.
+Check our advice about using a solicitor.

 If you and your partner are separating, you may need to inform your:

 landlord or housing office

 housing benefit office

 tax office, particularly if you're getting tax credits

 current school and future school if you have children and they are moving

 bank or any other financial institution if you have a joint account.
 It may be advisable for you to freeze the account to prevent your partner withdrawing some or all of the money

 insurance companies, particularly if you have joint policies